cagov/caldata-mdsa-training/docs/code/github.md

     export PS1="\u@\h \[\033[32m\]\w -\$(parse_git_branch)\[\033[00m\] $ "
 ```

-Windows OS
+For Windows OS

 - If you do not have git bash installed please download it [here](https://git-scm.com/download/win)
 - Showing branch names is a built-in feature of git bash.
-If branches do not show in your command prompt, follow the following steps.
+If branches do not show in your command prompt, follow these steps:
     - Download [the official git-prompt script](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh).
 Move it to somewhere accessible to git bash (e.g. `~/.git-prompt.sh`)
-- Add the following 2 lines to your \~/.bashrc file:
+    - Add the following 2 lines to your `~/.bashrc` file:

 ```bash
     source ~/.git-prompt.sh